futzu/SCTE-35_HLS_x9k3/README.md

    * auto `CUE-IN`
    * live `throttling` can be `disabled` with the `-N`, `--no_throttle` flag

-# `Issues`

-* If you have a problem, open an issue, but `please keep the following in mind`.

-  * `I am super cool guy` for putting x9k3 out there, please be pleasaant.
-   * If you have an issue, `I need a piece of the stream that can demonstrate the problem.`
-   * If you're not paying me, `do not be demanding`.
-I will get to it when I can.
-   * If you are paying me, `demanding is fine`.
-   * If you want to ask me a bunch of questions about HLS and SCTE-35, `I have an hourly rate`.
----
 # `Heads Up`

 ## `playlist` support ( boom goes the dynamite)